pryv/dev-site/src/documents/sections/data-types.html.md

 Fields:

-* `id` ([identity](#data-types-identity)): Read-only.
+- `id` ([identity](#data-types-identity)): Unique, read-only.
 The server-assigned identifier for the folder.
-* `name` (string): A name identifying the folder for users.
+- `name` (string): A name identifying the folder for users.
 The name must be unique among the folder's siblings in the folders tree structure.
-* `hidden` (`true` or `false`): Optional.
+- `hidden` (`true` or `false`): Optional.
 Whether the folder is currently in use or visible.
 Default: `true`.
-* `clientData` ([item additional data](#data-types-additional-data)):  Optional.
+- `clientData` ([item additional data](#data-types-additional-data)):  Optional.
 Additional client data for the folder.
-* `timeCount` ([timestamp](#data-types-timestamp)): Read-only.
-Only optionally returned when querying folders, indicating the total time spent in that folder, including sub-folders, since a given reference date and time.
+- `timeCount` ([timestamp](#data-types-timestamp)): Read-only.
+Only optionally returned when querying folders, indicating the total time spent in that folder, including sub-folders, since a given reference date and time. **This will be implemented later.**
-* `children` (array of activity folders): Optional and read-only.
+- `children` (array of activity folders): Read-only.
 The folder's sub-folders, if any.
-This field cannot be set in requests creating a new folders: folders are created one by one by design.
+This field cannot be set in requests creating a new folders: folders are created individually by design.
+- `trashed` (boolean): Optional. `true` if the folder is in the trash.

 #### Example of channel & folders for activities